The European market potential for avocados

 Ready-to-eat fuels consumption

-The ‘ready to eat’ trend is particularly strong in the United Kingdom and the Netherlands, but many countries in Europe are following.
+The ‘ready to eat’ trend started in the United Kingdom and the Netherlands.
+It has become a common product in most European countries.
 It will continue to develop further and help boost the consumption.

 Ripening facilities will grow larger and more professional.
 More and more large companies invest in European-based facilities with the latest technologies.
-New non-destructive technologies to test the quality of avocados, will contribute to an optimum fruit quality for ready-to-eat avocados.
-These technologies include inventions such as Avos, by the company Experience Fruit Quality, and fully automated avocado sorting machines.
+Technology providers like Felix Instruments, the Experience Fruit Quality company and Aweta offer non-destructive solutions for testing the quality of avocados.
+This will contribute to optimal quality for ready-to-eat avocados.

-As an exporter you can best capitalise on this trend by focusing on importers with ripening facilities and supply avocados with an acceptable dry matter content.
-In doing so, you should always be aware of supplying the right uniform quality.
+As an exporter you can best capitalise on this trend by focusing on importers with ripening facilities.
+In doing so, you should always be aware of supplying uniform quality and an acceptable level of dry matter content.

 Source: Photo by smias per Open Food Facts